mtaung/pupil_middleman/README.md

 # Pupil Middleman Server with MATLAB support

+## Deprecation Notice
+This repository was built for an older version of pupil which is no longer supported.
+An updated version of this software is available at [this repo](https://github.com/mtaung/eye_socket), but that is also no longer maintained.
+It's likely that the tool you want will be on the [pupil-helpers](https://github.com/pupil-labs/pupil-helpers) repository.

 ## Contents
 * Simple python wrapper function for communicating with pupil_capture and external stimulus presentation programs that do not support zeromq, such as MATLAB.
 * Examples for pupil_capture control using MATLAB and PTB3